ent/ent/doc/md/schema-fields.md

 }
 ```

-When having your own type that you want to use and it is stringable:
+The custom type that is convertible to the Go basic type:

 ```go
 // Fields of the User.